matrix-0wl/ethernaut-solutions-foundry/README.md

 ## File locations

-- individual Llvels can be found in their respective folder located under `src/levels/XX-LevelName`
+- individual levels can be found in their respective folder located under `src/levels/XX-LevelName`
 - tests for each level can be found in the `test` directory under the same name convention as the folders above `XX-LevelName.t.sol`
 - each writeup is located in the appropriate level folder